RBVI/ChimeraX/docs/devel/writing_bundles.rst

   - List of compiled modules in the current bundle.
   - Attribute:

+    - **major**: major version number for compiled module.
+    - **minor**: minor version number for compiled module.
     - **name**: name of compiled module.
 This should not include file suffixes, as they vary across platforms.
 The compiled module will appear as a submodule of the Python package corresponding to the bundle.
+    - **platform**: name of platform that builds this module.
+      This may be used when a compiled module is only needed on a specific platform.
+For example, supporting the Space Navigator device requires a compiled module on macOS, but may be accomplished using ``ctypes`` on other platforms.
+Supported values for platform are: **mac**, **windows**, and **linux**.

   - Child elements: